vochitan90/webpack/tutorial-webpack/readme.md

       -> using CleanWebpackPlugin

-      it also clean multiple folder -> cleanOnceBeforeBuildPatterns or you can use clean: true in output attr
+      it also clean multiple folder -> cleanOnceBeforeBuildPatterns (recommend) or you can use clean: true in output attr but only 2 property

+      4.5 generate html files automatically during webpack build process (cap nhat reference cua file js va css mot cach tu dong dung webpack html plugin)

+      publicPath -> remove 'dist/' and leave it empty

+      remove index.html and now we use the html in dist folder

+      4.6 customize html file -> use option title, filename, meta -> check github plugin

+      4.7 Handlebars: template engine

+      add test and use

+      {
+      test: /\.hbs$/,
+      use: ["handlebars-loader"],
+      },

+- 5. Production vs Development builds (mode option)

+      Create 2 separate file webpack dev and webpack prod then config build in package.json

+      5.1 Reconfig for those 2 files

+      npm in webpack-dev-server --save-dev to run in localhost with port 9000

+- 6. Multiple Page Applications